 Bottom Line

-Being aware of what protected characteristics are and the laws that protect them are fundamental in creating a more diverse workplace.
+Protected characteristics and the laws that protect them are fundamental in creating a more diverse workplace.
 Couple that with regular diversity awareness training for your employees, and you have a healthy and safe workplace where everyone respects each other and contributes to the success of the company.